September 19, 2005

-Hysterectomies have come a long way, and UCSD Medical Center patient Jane Weinman couldn’t be happier.
+Hysterectomies have come a long way, and UC San Diego Medical Center patient Jane Weinman couldn’t be happier.
 When the 47 year-old El Cajon resident developed painful uterine fibroids she was told she would likely have to undergo a conventional hysterectomy, something she did not relish.

 “I really didn’t want to have a hysterectomy but I also didn’t have a lot of choices, my symptoms were out of control,” says Weinman.

-When she was hospitalized for fibroid-related bleeding in early February 2005, Homer Chin, M.D., Director of UCSD’s Division of Obstetrics and Gynecology, reviewed her case and discussed treatment options with her.
+When she was hospitalized for fibroid-related bleeding in early February 2005, Homer Chin, MD, Director of UC San Diego Health System’s Division of Obstetrics and Gynecology, reviewed her case and discussed treatment options with her.
 Chin suggested that if her ultrasound indicated her fibroids were not too large she might be a candidate for a laparoscopic hysterectomy, a minimally invasive procedure that would allow her to be back on her feet in a much shorter time than conventional surgery.

 “The major benefits of performing these procedures are minimal pain due to smaller incisions, a shorter recovery period, and an overnight hospital stay,” said Chin.

-The ultrasound confirmed Weinman’s suitability, setting the path for Chin to perform the minimally invasive procedure at UCSD’s Thornton Hospital in La Jolla.
+The ultrasound confirmed Weinman’s suitability, setting the path for Chin to perform the minimally invasive procedure at UC San Diego’s Thornton Hospital in La Jolla.
 After only one night in the hospital, Weinman went home.
 Although she was sore initially, she recovered quickly and two weeks later she resumed driving, shopping and going on errands.

 “Had she undergone a conventional hysterectomy,” Chin says, “she would have been hospitalized for 3-4 days, would have been in significantly more pain during recovery, and would not have gotten back to her old activities for several weeks.
 The procedure is almost outpatient, and lets the patient return to normal pursuits very quickly.”